-Employee engagement tools capitalize on social media and mobile technology that lets employees actively collaborate with each other across the company and also access self-service HR portals that enable them to sign up for classes, check job openings and requirements, manage time and attendance and review company benefits.
-Tools in this area include:
+Employee engagement tools capitalize on social media and mobile technology, enabling employees to actively collaborate across the company, as well as access self-service HR portals that help them sign up for classes, check job openings and requirements, manage time and attendance and review company benefits.

-Mobile access/collaboration that allows employees access across the company to communicate "on the fly," exchanging vital information on projects, locating experts and content and contributing new content.
-Mobile access also enables the issuance and receipt of real-time alerts and contains full company employee contact information.
+- Mobile access/collaboration: This offers employees the ability to communicate across the company on the fly, exchanging vital information on projects, locating experts and content, and contributing content.
+Mobile access to HR also enables the issuance and receipt of real-time alerts and contains full company employee contact information.
 In addition, this self-service access lets employees check their benefits and paycheck records and enroll in and manage their own training.
-Most software supports iPhone, iPad, Android and BlackBerry.
+Most software supports popular OSes, like iOS and Android.

-Regardless of size, companies expect cost-effective human resource management software that effectively integrates with their existing operations and systems.
-They also expect these new tools to address some of the emerging employment needs in today's business environment.
+Regardless of size, companies expect cost-effective HCM software that effectively integrates with their existing operations and systems.
+They also expect to see measurable HR software benefits.
+These tools must address some of the emerging employment needs in today's business environment.
 For example:

 How HR software is sold

-More companies, especially in the small-to medium-size range, are also opting for cloud-based instead of on-premises HR software because HR in the cloud is more affordable and requires less maintenance.
-In the cloud, the five top players are SAP, which acquired SuccessFactors; Ultimate Software; Workday; Oracle, which acquired Taleo; and IBM-Kenexa.
+More companies, especially in the small-to-midsize range, are opting for cloud-based HR systems instead of on-premises HR software.
+HR in the cloud is often more affordable and requires less maintenance, although there is still a market for on-premises systems as well.

 Who manages the software?

-Although corporate HR generally assumes overall responsibility for HR software management, the introduction of more technology (e.g., the cloud, social media and new mobile capabilities) makes it equally important for IT to take an active role in both software and vendor management.
+Although a corporate HR department generally assumes overall responsibility for HR software management, technologies, including the cloud, social media, mobile and big data, make it equally important for IT to take an active role in both software and vendor management.

 Determine your company's needs

-Companies expect that the human resource management software they invest in will provide solutions to the workforce recruitment, retention, compensation, development and administration challenges they face today.
-Core HR tools will be expected to function capably as they have in the past; but increasingly, companies of all sizes will look to talent management as the focal point of their HR investments, followed by a two- to three-year roadmap in which to define and build out their HR software into tools that employees can use to collaborate and participate in HR self-service through social media.
+Increasingly, companies of all sizes will look to TM as the focal point of their HR investments, followed by a two- to three-year roadmap in which to define and build out their HCM software into tools that employees can use to collaborate and participate in HR self-service through social media.
 The HR software your company selects should be able to scale to this roadmap.